 This white tea category got redefined with the coming into effect of the "GB/T22291-2017" White Tea National Standard 3.3.
 It says Gong Mei is the white tea from the young shoots of the local Qun Ti Zhong (群体中) tea tree variety.
 Due to this standardization, white tea from other cultivars cannot be called Gong Mei.
 In addition, most of the Gong Mei in the market today have large, thick leaves and thin buds, so they can't go by this name anymore.
-Now, only tea from "tender shoots" can be called Gong Mei.
-The native breed Qun Ti Zhong has a lower yield compared to more popular cultivars used today.
+Only tea from "tender shoots" can be called Gong Mei.
+The native breed Qun Ti Zhong has a lower yield than more popular cultivars today.
 This standardization helps preserve the traditional varieties and plant diversity in the region.

 Tea Taste: Smaller buds and leaves, with occurring silver hair buds.
 Rich, pure, and mellow taste with a hint of sweetness and red dates fragrance.
 Keywords are "pure" and "mellow".